 Area: village, town, city, major metropolis, island, international

 These are all simple classifications you can make for yourselves.
 There are some elegant and more advanced systems out there and this is my favourite.
 Have a flick through it and you’ll see why it works so well.
-It’s UK-specific, but it translates well to other European countries and North America.
+It’s UK-specific, but it translates well to European countries and North America.
 This is what you want to aim for when drawing the picture of your persona’s demographic details.

 The details you’ve gathered so far will help you to flesh out the other four sections; what do they think and feel, what are their pain points, what are their objections and what do they need from you.